stuartstein777/solution-notes/aoc2016-day8-notes.md

 puzzle link: https://adventofcode.com/2016/day/8

-The puzzle is, given a screen of 50 x 6 pixels and a set of instructions for modifying what pixels are on / off, what message is displayed after all instructions are processed in order.
+The puzzle: Given a screen of 50 x 6 pixels and a set of instructions for modifying what pixels are on / off, what message is displayed after all instructions are processed in order.

 There are 3 types of instruction: